Thompsonakhat/greeting-bot/README.md

 ## About This Bot
 This Telegram bot is designed to assist users with various tasks, providing information and automating processes to enhance user experience.

+## About This Bot
+This Telegram bot is designed to assist users with various tasks, providing information and automating processes to enhance user experience.